 - Cut tomatoes in half through the stem for plum, through the equator for beefsteak and lay them cut side up on the prepared pan, packing tightly.

-- Sprinkle a pinch each of salt and sugar on EACH half followed with a drizzle of good quality balsamic vinegar.
+- Sprinkle a pinch each of salt and sugar on EACH half followed with a drizzle of good quality aged balsamic vinegar.
+(I use the traditional red variety from Tasty Olive in Highland.)

 - Thinly slice several garlic cloves and place one slice garlic on each tomato half.
 Sprinkle with fresh thyme leaves (or substitute another hearty herb such as rosemary or oregano).

-- Finally generously drizzle additional olive oil over and around the tomato halves.
+- Finally generously drizzle additional oil over and around the tomato halves.

 - Allow to cool to room temperature.
 Store in airtight containers or zip-top bags, refrigerated up to a week or frozen for several months.
 Be sure to reserve the tomato oil for another use (great for dipping bread or mixing into a vinaigrette).